apeterson91/rsstap/README.md

 	library(devtools)
  }

-install_github("apeterson91/bbnet",dependencies = TRUE)
+install_github("apeterson91/rsstap",dependencies = TRUE)
  ```

 #### Code of Conduct

-Please note that `bbnet` is released with a [Contributor Code of Conduct](https://www.contributor-covenant.org/).
+Please note that `rsstap` is released with a [Contributor Code of Conduct](https://www.contributor-covenant.org/).
 By contributing to this project, you agree to abide by its terms.

 ## How to cite this package